misakimichy/Redux-state-tree/README.md

     4) Delete `app` reducer function since a root reducer comes with the library.

     5) Pass `Redux.combineReducers({})` to the `Redux.createStore`.
 Inside of the object, add reducers that you wanna combine.
 This time, it's todos and goals.

+    11. Add middleware.
+    1) Add a function named `checkAndDispatch`.

+    2) This function should be hooked into the moment after an action is dispatched, but before it ever hits our reducer and modifies the state.

+    3) This function check the name property on the action contains the word "ripple".
+If user types the word, this function will show alert and do nothing.
+If it doesn't contain the word, it calls `store.dispatch` as it normally would passing in the action.

+    4) Swap `store.dispatch` inside of `addTodo`, `addGoal`, `addTodoToDOM` and `addGoalToDOM` call with `checkAndDispatch(state, )`.
+Since the `checkAndDispatch` function takes store and action, you need to pass store.